minuscholastica/Minune/app/_posts/building-this-website.md

 So I started writing for those around me, and shared as much as possible.

-That's the bit about overcoming writer's block.
+*That's the bit about overcoming writer's block.*

-Then, I decided to cross out the two items in my bucket list at once.
+With this, I decided to cross out the two items in my bucket list at once.

 Leveraging (again) one of my favorite blog posts, I decided to create a blog.
 It was pretty simple, just took a lot of time figuring out where and how to start.